John Anderson, Jr.

 Politician, governor.
 Republican.
 Born: May 8, 1917, Johnson County.
 Served as 36th Governor of Kansas: January 9, 1961, to January 11, 1965.
 Died: September 15, 2014, Olathe, Kansas.

 John Anderson, Jr., was born near Olathe on May 8, 1917, and graduated from Olathe High School in 1935.
 He attended Kansas State College of Agriculture and Applied Science, later renamed Kansas State University.
-He transferred to the University of Kansas and received a bachelor’s degree in 1943 and a law degree in 1944.
+On May 22, 1941, he married Arlene Evabelle Auchard of Lawrence, Kansas.
+He transferred to the University of Kansas and received a bachelor’s degree in 1943.
+Anderson married to Arlene Evabelle Auchard in 1943.
+They had two sons and a daughter.
+Anderson went on to early a law degree in 1944.

 Anderson practiced law in Olathe and in 1946 was elected Johnson County attorney on the Republican ticket.
 He was elected to the Kansas State Senate in 1952 and was appointed attorney general in 1956.
 He served in that capacity until he was elected the 36th governor in 1960.
 He was reelected in 1962 and soon after became the first governor to live in Cedar Crest, the executive mansion.
 As governor, Anderson was an advocate of civil rights.
 He also convinced the legislature to enhance the community college system and add Wichita State University as a Board of Regents school.
 He pushed for school consolidation and decreased the number of school districts from more than 1,000 to approximately 300.
 He also supported the death penalty.